Updated for 2015-2016 Housing Process

 Jewett House is an ideal location on the periphery of campus in a residential neighborhood.
 The house has a kitchen, dining room and living room area for ten (10) residents (4 single and 3 double rooms).
 The house is open to rising Sophomores, Juniors and Seniors.

 Students who apply are committing to the program and, if accepted, may not participate in any other fall term housing processes.
 Should they choose to withdraw from the House they will be housed during the Summer Housing process.
 Students who are not accepted may participate in subsequent fall term housing processes.

-Applications open January 12 and remain open until the house is filled.
+Applications for the 2015 Fall Term open January 12 and remain open until the house is filled.

 Applications now being accepted...

 Students who wish to apply mid-year should email Residential Systems Coordinator Karin Hall-Kolts AND Associate Dean of Students for Residential Life Doug Adams - by October if possible.

 Singles or Doubles?

 Bed assignments will be made by the selection committee.
 Students may request a double by listing the name of another student who is also submitting an application.
 Wellness housing does not guarantee a single-room assignment.
 Students who designate a roommate will be given greater consideration in the selection process.

 What is wellness programming?